Spectral phantasmagori of my peripheral vision: journal drawing, winter 1981

 Opening my 80s and 90s journals box to write this piece, Berlin 2017.

-Well sure, I was a teenage alcoholic and drug addict whose boyfriend had just tried to kill himself in front of her and been locked up at Bellevue.
+Well sure I was a mess, I was a fifteen-year-old alcoholic and drug addict whose live-in boyfriend had just tried to kill himself in front of her and been locked up at Bellevue!
 I am an addict, a person with multiple disabling diseases of the mind and body, and me being that doesn’t make me a lesser person, or excuse the harm you did.

 My alcoholism did not make me complicit in the violations that occurred to me.